-Forget what you think you know about detoxing: juicing, colonics, and extreme low-calorie diets can do more harm than good when it comes to cleansing the body.
-Instead of going to extreme measures, opt for these 5 simple ways to give your body a natural detox.
-You’ll feel lighter, refreshed and more energized.
+Forget what you think you know about detoxing: Juicing, colonics, and extreme low-calorie diets can do more harm than good when it comes to cleansing the body.
+Instead of going to extreme measures, opt for these five simple ways to give your body a natural detox.
+You’ll feel lighter, refreshed, and more energized.

 5 Tips for a Natural Detox

-Have you been following along with our 21 day Healthy Detox Challenge?
-If so, adding these 5 simple tips into your new cleansing routine will help reinvigorate your detox, lift your energy and start 2016 off with your health goals in sight.
-If you haven’t seen our 21 days of detox, check it out here and infuse the detoxing drink and food duos with these top 5 ways to achieve a natural detox.
+Have you been following HUM’s 21-Day Healthy Detox Challenge?
+If so, adding these five simple tips into your new cleansing routine will help reinvigorate your detox, lift your energy, and start 2016 off with your health goals in sight.
+Infuse the detoxing drink and food duos with these top five ways to achieve a natural detox.

 1. Organic Fruit and Vegetables

 Hopefully you’re already enjoying plenty of fruits and vegetables in your diet.
-If not, make this your #1 goal for 2016.
+If not, make this your number-one goal for 2016.
 Of all the diet advice out there, this one provides the biggest bang for your detox buck.
-Along with antioxidants that help combat free radical damage (like wrinkles and chronic disease), these foods can help with weight loss/management and make you feel great.
-Fruits and vegetables are also great sources of polyphenols, vitamins and water- essential nutrients for detoxing.
+Along with antioxidants that help combat free-radical damage (like wrinkles and chronic disease), these foods can help with weight loss/management and make you feel great.
+Fruits and vegetables are also great sources of polyphenols, vitamins and water-essential nutrients for detoxing.
 When possible, choose organic over conventional for reduced exposure to environmental pollutants in support of the natural detox.

-TIP: Roughly 20% of produce grown on farms is rejected by grocery stores due solely to appearance: being too big, too small, sunburned, discolored or wind damaged according to California-based startup Imperfect Produce.
+Tip: Roughly 20 percent of produce grown on farms is rejected by grocery stores solely based on appearance: being too big, too small, sunburned, discolored, or wind damaged, according to California-based startup Imperfect Produce.
 So give your wallet and your conscience an extra detox as well by seeking out the imperfections in your produce.

-Not only can deep breathing reduce anxiety and blood pressure, it’s an essential component to detoxing.
+Not only can deep breathing reduce anxiety and blood pressure; it’s also an essential component to detoxing.
 Deep breathing increases oxygen levels, which can help super-charge your lymphatic system and help with energy levels.
-Take a few moments throughout the day to focus on deep belly breathing.
+Take a few moments throughout the day to focus on deep-belly breathing.

 3. Cut down on sugar

 Reducing sugar intake is one of the best ways to enhance overall health.
-Reducing sugar intake will benefit your skin and your waistline- high glycemic diets are one of the main culprits in acne production.
-Cut down on sugar –even natural versions like honey, maple syrup and molasses- for a beautiful glow.
+Reducing sugar intake will benefit both your skin and your waistline.
+High-glycemic diets are one of the main culprits in acne production.
+Cut down on sugar—even natural versions like honey, maple syrup, and molasses—for a beautiful glow.

 Releasing toxins through sweat is one of the best things you can do for your body!
-Exercise promotes the detoxification process by giving all systems a boost; increased circulation to your heart, nutrient delivery to your muscles, and the release of toxins through the pores of your skin.
-Whatever your preferred method of sweating is, enjoy it at least a few times a week for maximum benefit.
+Exercise promotes the detoxification process by giving all systems a boost, including increased circulation to your heart, nutrient delivery to your muscles, and the release of toxins through your pores.
+Whatever your preferred method of sweating is, enjoy it at least a few times a week for maximum benefits.

 We tend to think of detoxing from the inside out, but exfoliating your skin is a great way to release dead skin and refresh circulation.
 Try skin brushing or oil massaging!